 Another one bites the mud.

-Where in Frisia en how Björn was killed, is not told.
-This could be near England on the coastal plain called Sincfala in modern West Flanders, or all the way north at the mouth of the River Weser in modern region Ostfriesland, and anywhere in between.
+Where in Frisia and how Björn was killed, is not told.
+This could be near England on the coastal plain called Sincfala in modern West Flanders, or all the way north at the mouth of the river Weser in modern region Ostfriesland, and anywhere in between.

 Sword 3 – The death of Sigurd Snake-in-the-Eye († 887)

-Other names of Sigurd are Sigurðr ormr í auga, Sigurdr, Siegfried or Sigfred.
+Other (international) spellings of Sigurd are: Sigurðr ormr í auga, Sigurdr, Siegfried, Sigfrey, or Sigfred.
 In the series Vikings it was the Swedish actor David Lindström who played the character of Sigurd.

 Sigefridus vero cum suis verno finiente in Sequanam rediit agens solita et circa autumni tempora Frexiam petiit, ibique interfectus est.Annales Vedastini